Downtown Wenatchee Historic District

-The Downtown Wenatchee Historic District, located in Wenatchee, Washington, is a historic district listed on the National Register of Historic Places.
+The Downtown Wenatchee Historic District, located in Wenatchee, Washington, United States, is a historic district listed on the National Register of Historic Places.
 The district, encompassing 34 acre, is a collection of commercial, mixed-used, and warehouse buildings located in the central business district of Wenatchee downtown.
 It contains a total of 57 contributing and 32 noncontributing properties.

 The district was added to the National Register of Historic Places in 2008.
 The Old Post Office Building and the Old Post Office Annex had also been previously listed in the National Register as a single individual property in 1977.

 Contributing Properties

 The historical district contains a total of 57 contributing properties, built between 1902 and 1955: